-- c) The faculty deems this necessary in order to meet one of its learning objectives with regard to communication skills in the English language.
-In accordance with article 4.4 paragraph 2 sub d of the general section, the module descriptions included in article 5 of this programme-specific appendix specify which language or languages will be used in teaching and testing. - 4.
+- 1. The bachelor's degree programme in Chemical Science and Engineering is an English-taught programme.
+All study materials are in English. - 2.
 In module evaluations and student panel meetings the English language proficiency of teaching staff will be a standard subject.
 If evaluation results indicate that improvement is necessary, the programme board will urgently appeal for the involved staff member to improve his/her English proficiency.